Skip to Main Content

 What Abnormal Results Mean

-If the GH level is not changed and stays high during the suppression test, the provider will suspect gigantism or acromegaly.
+If the GH level is not changed and stays high during the suppression test, your provider will suspect gigantism or acromegaly.
 You may need to be retested to confirm the test results.

 Risks